On a Sparse Shortcut Topology of Artificial Neural Networks: INTRODUCTION

-First, we show that the one-neuron-wide S3-Net can approximate any univariate function, thereby theoretically casting light on the power of shortcuts.
-Simply speaking, adding shortcuts can lead to a more compact network structure.
-Furthermore, we report an alternative novel width-bounded universal approximator by using Kolmogorov-Arnold representation theorem~\cite{b29}, in contrast to the depth-bounded universal approximator~\cite{b30,b31,b32}.
-Given the input of $d$ dimensions, the required width is no more than $2d^2+d$ in our scheme.
-Then, we present a family of theoretically equivalent networks, corroborated by the concerning statistical significance experiments, and their graph spectral characterization, thereby associating the representation ability of neural network with their graph spectral properties.
-Next, we analyze the effect of concatenation shortcuts on the generalization bound of deep networks and show that S3-Net enjoys a tighter generalization bound compared with that of DenseNet.
-Encouraged by the positive results from the bound analysis, we instantiate the S3-Net in the form of both concatenation connections on some well-known classification benchmarks.
-The experimental results demonstrate that S3-Net can achieve better learning performance than the densely connected networks and other state-of-the-art models.
+First, we show that a one-neuron-wide network with the proposed topology can approximate any univariate function, while a one-neuron-wide feedforward network cannot.
+This suggests that adding shortcuts can lead to a more powerful network structure.
+Along this direction, we report an alternative novel width-bounded universal approximator by using the Kolmogorov-Arnold representation theorem \cite{tikhomirov1991representation}, in contrast to the depth-bounded universal approximator \cite{lu2017expressive,fan2020universal,lin2018resnet}.
+The width-bounded universal approximator refers to the universal approximators whose width is limited, but depth is arbitrarily large, while the depth-bounded universal approximator has a limited depth, but its width can be arbitrarily large.
+Given the input of $n$ dimensions, the required width is no more than $2n^2+n$ per layer in our scheme.
+Then, we extend the result to a family of networks such that given approximation ability, these networks are equally competent.
+Furthermore, we analyze the effect of concatenation shortcuts on the generalization bound of deep networks.
+We show that the investigated topology enjoys a tighter generalization bound compared with the densely connected one, which suggests that the investigated topology can generalize well.
+To verify the positive results from the theoretical analyses, we prototype a network with the proposed topology and evaluate its performance on some well-known benchmarks.
+Finally, the experimental results demonstrate that the constructed network can achieve competitive learning performance compared to networks with residual topologies, the densely connected network, and other state-of-the-art models.

+In summary, our contributions are three-fold.
+1) We demonstrate the expressivity of the shortcut connections by presenting a univariate continuous function approximation theorem and a width-limited universal approximator, which partially addresses why networks with shortcuts are powerful.
+2) To the best of our knowledge, our work is the first to analyze the generalizability of concatenation shortcuts based on the generalization bound theory.
+In addition, we also show that the generalization bounds of the proposed topology are tighter than those of the densely connected topology.
+3) We conduct experiments to validate our theoretical analyses, and the investigated topology performs competitively in regression and classification experiments on several well-known benchmarks.

+To clarify, all our studies are based on the architecture shown in Figure \ref{topology}(a), which is a construction of skip connections.
+The central hypothesis of this paper is that the proposed topology in Figure \ref{topology}(a) enjoys good expressivity (Section III) and generalizability (Section IV).
+Because the core of the proposed topology is the employment of shortcuts, our work also explains why shortcuts are essential in a network structure.
+This hypothesis is validated by comprehensive experimental comparisons (Section V).